TheRealFlamepanther/SGB2-Vaporwave/README.md

 ## PNG

-These images can be injected into the ROM using the SGB2 Border Injector by Blizz:
+These images can be injected into the ROM using the SGB2 Border Injector by blizzz:

 https://www.romhacking.net/utilities/1653/